scroll-tech/scroll/contracts/docs/apis/L2ERC721Gateway.md

 > L2ERC721Gateway

-The `L2ERC721Gateway` is used to withdraw ERC721 compatible NFTs in layer 2 and finalize deposit the NFTs from layer 1.
+The `L2ERC721Gateway` is used to withdraw ERC721 compatible NFTs on layer 2 and finalize deposit the NFTs from layer 1.

 *The withdrawn NFTs tokens will be burned directly.
 On finalizing deposit, the corresponding NFT will be minted and transfered to the recipient.
 This will be changed if we have more specific scenarios.*